Weibull distribution: Standard parameterization

 where k > 0 is the shape parameter and λ > 0 is the scale parameter of the distribution.
 Its complementary cumulative distribution function is a stretched exponential function.
 The Weibull distribution is related to a number of other probability distributions; in particular, it interpolates between the exponential distribution (k = 1) and the Rayleigh distribution (k = 2 and $\lambda = \sqrt{2}\sigma$).

-If the quantity, x, is a "time-to-failure", the Weibull distribution gives a distribution for which the failure rate is proportional to a power of time.
+If the quantity, x, is a "time-to-failure", the Weibull distribution gives a distribution for which the hazard rate is proportional to a power of time.
 The shape parameter, k, is that power plus one, and so this parameter can be interpreted directly as follows: